How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 Let’s take a look at the use of the /common endpoint and your code implementation in more detail.

 Update your code to handle multiple issuer values

 Web applications and web APIs receive and validate tokens from Azure AD.

 While native client applications request and receive tokens from Azure AD, they do so to send them to APIs, where they are validated.
 Native applications do not validate tokens and must treat them as opaque.

 Let’s look at how an application validates tokens it receives from Azure AD.
-A single tenant application will normally take an endpoint value like:
+A single tenant application normally takes an endpoint value like:

 and use it to construct a metadata URL (in this case, OpenID Connect) like: